 As part of your accounting records, you should obtain receipts or invoices for accommodation costs.
 Furthermore, you should also obtain receipts for any other expenses that you claim while you work away.

 Personal Incidental Expenses (PIEs)

-Whether you are staying in a hotel or B&B or renting somewhere, you can also claim for Personal Incidental Expenses (PIEs).
+Whether you are staying in a hotel or B&B or renting somewhere, you can also claim for incidental overnight expenses.
+The claim is known as Personal Incidental Expenses (PIEs).
+You can claim this for each night for overnight stays for business purposes.
 The rates for PIEs are £5 per night in the UK and £10 per night outside the UK.

 Link to Contractor Advice UK group on